 The types of documentation you need to send might include any number of things, such as canceled checks, receipts, business mileage logs, appraisals, loan agreements, employment documents, and medical records, among other items.

-Your audit letter might also ask you to explain the circumstances surrounding your tax filing.
+Your IRS audit notice letter might also ask you to explain the circumstances surrounding your tax filing.